Didn’t think Blackness was a trend

 “That feels beyond wrong to me [gang signs].” said Safiya “If you were to come on tour, and be throwing gang signs up, you’ll get shot.
 You did it to yourself.
 You’re throwing up gang signs.”

-We remember when long pressed-on nails were seen as ‘low-income’ or ‘ratchet’, very Black.
+I remember when long pressed-on nails were seen as ‘low-income’ or ‘ratchet’, very Black.
 But now it has transformed into a go-to style.
-The way Black women would wear their nails long was an attempt at differentiating ourselves from the rest of the populace, yet it was seen as poor.
+The way Black women would wear their nails long was an attempt at differentiating ourselves from the rest of the populace, yet it was seen as unfavourable.

-Idols are no exception to this abrupt shift, once they start to design their own differently, it’s now in style.
+Idols are no exception to this abrupt shift.
+Once they started designing their nails differently, it’s suddenly in style.
+Amazing how easily people commit such foolishness.

 That’s not the biggest pit hole here, if a non-Black person flashes gang signs without understanding both the dangers and the history behind it, it’s pure ignorance at its finest, ladies and gentlemen.

 Stray Kids member Hyunjin (second slide) posted a group of photos of himself on their official Instagram account in Winter wear.
-When you look closely, he shows a famous gang sign you mostly see in Black related MVs (or photos) like: Migos, Lil Wayne, Chris Brown, Tyga, Bobby Shmurda, Ayo & Teo.
+When you look closely, he shows a famous gang sign you mostly see in Black-related music videos or photos like: Migos, Lil Wayne, Chris Brown, Tyga, Bobby Shmurda, Ayo & Teo.
 You don’t wanna be flicking that into people’s faces, especially those with good eyes.

 Note!